DynamicProgrammingEECS441/PicassoXS/src/backend/gcloud/Instruction.md

    4. project number : 57220460165
 2. Kubernete Engine : where the k8s cluster is hold
 3. Container Registry : hold out docker file
+4. Multi-model are not stored inside single Docker image.
+Each k8s server can now call single docker image